siddhi-1234/Resume-builder/README.md

 # Resume-builder
-A modern, responsive Resume Builder web application built with React (frontend) and Node.js (backend).
-Users can input personal and professional details, preview their resume live, and download it in a clean layout.
+A simple and interactive Resume Builder using HTML, CSS, and JavaScript.
+Users can input their details and generate a formatted resume instantly.